fayoubi/deliveryx/oapp/docs/SQL-QUERY-REFERENCE.md

 FROM menus
 WHERE menu_id = 'YOUR_MENU_ID_HERE';

--- Verify approval was logged (in Approval Service)
+-- Verify approval was logged
-\c deliveryx_approval
 SELECT
     id,
     menu_id,